Creating Long Lasting Positive Change

 - Random Act of Kindness (Lyubomirsky, 2005)

-Genetic predispositions and environmental factors play a significant role in how we perceive and act on different life events (Watch the docu: Three Identical Strangers, 2018).
+Genetic predispositions and environmental factors significantly influence how we perceive and act on different life events (Watch the docu: Three Identical Strangers, 2018).
+So, unfortunately, there is no quick fix.
 It will depend, in some cases, even more on the willpower and practice to create Lasting Positive Change.
-So unfortunately there is no quick fix.

 Published on 2020/04/20